-Unless otherwise stated, this web site and all images and text on this site are copyright 1985-2012 Marilyn Fenn, with all rights reserved worldwide.
+Unless otherwise stated, this website and all images and text on this site are copyright 1985-2020, Marilyn Fenn, with all rights reserved worldwide.

 Unless otherwise stated, all material on webpages under the domains marilynfenn.com, www.marilynfenn.com, marilynfenn.com/shop, and marilynfenn.com/continued is the property of Marilyn Fenn.
 Unauthorized use is prohibited.

-These materials are protected by U.S. and international copyright, trademark, and other intellectual-property laws.
+These materials are protected by the U.S. and international copyright, trademark, and other intellectual property laws.
 You are forbidden by U.S. copyright law from making a profit from my work without my permission.

 You may not reproduce or retransmit the materials, in whole or in part, in any manner, without the prior written consent of Marilyn Fenn, except under the fair use doctrine*.
 This means no derivative works!
 Do not use any of my images for any purpose that does not relate to me or my art career.

 Please be aware that U.S. copyright law states that anything that is created in tangible form is instantly copyrighted by the author or artist of that work.
 See this link at the US Copyright Office or this one at Franklin Pierce Law Center for more complete information.